 The first option you’re going to want to try is networking.
 Friends, family and neighbors, put it out there to everybody that you are looking for a nanny.
 You will never know who you might connect with.
 This could be your dental hygienist at your dental appointment, this could be your older child’s teacher at school, this could be neighbors down the street or friends of friends.Put the word out there to everybody because you never know who might lead you to your next nanny.

 Word-of-mouth referrals are great!
-I hear from so many nannies that that’s where a lot of their nanny jobs come from.
+So many nannies find a lot of their nanny jobs exactly this way.

 Family members, friends and neighbors can refer nannies as well.
 Maybe somebody’s just wrapping up a job and they’re looking for their next position.

-The one thing I will caution you about word-of-mouth recommendations is, definitely do your own vetting process.
+The one thing we will caution you about with word-of-mouth recommendations is, definitely do your own vetting process.
 Make sure you check those references and make sure not to skip the background check.

-I spoke with a mom not too long ago and we did a video about how she got this wonderful nanny recommendation from several friends within her small community, and then what she realized is that none of these previous families had ever run a background check on this nanny.
+Consider this real-world example: a mom got a wonderful nanny recommendation from several friends within her small community, and then realized that none of these previous families had ever run a background check on this nanny.

-The mom ran a background check and found that this nanny actually had a child abuse charge on her record!
-Make sure to check out that video, “Don’t Skip The Background Check” by clicking here.
-See why running a background check even with a really strong word-of-mouth referral is so important!
+When the mom ran a background check, she found that this nanny actually had a child abuse charge on her record!
+That’s why running a background check matters even when you have a really strong word-of-mouth referral.
+You can learn more about why background checks are so important on our background checks page.

 Local Internet or Social Media Search